nitaiinnovations/nitaitechnolabs/README.md

 3. **Set up environment variables**:

    - Create a `.env` file in both frontend and backend directories.
-   - Add necessary environment variables as per the `.env.example` files provided.
+   - Contact to us to get env variables

 4. **Run the application**:

    - Start the backend server: `nodemon`
-   - Start the frontend development server: `npm run dev`
+   - Start the frontend server: `npm run dev`

 5. **Access the application**:
-   Open your browser and navigate to `http://localhost:3000` to start using the application.
+   Open your browser and navigate to `http://localhost:5173` to start using the application.

 ## Technologies Used